Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 one is a Bleed Build, which increases the infliction of what is labeled Hemorrhage in this project.
 This can lead people to get frustrated with late-game bosses that are bleed resistant and must be fought based on physical damage.
-This results give an overview of what bosses may be more difficult if one is doing a certain build, a nice alternative to Googling “what’s a good build” or “is Bleed the best build.”
+These results give an overview of what bosses may be more difficult if one is doing a certain build, a nice alternative to Googling “what’s a good build” or “is Bleed the best build.”
 I personally plan to use this data for my next playthrough of Elden Ring.